ToolPick

 • No built-in time tracking

-Linear is the fastest project management tool we have ever tested — sub-100ms interactions even with 5,000+ issues.
+Linear has a reputation as the fastest project management tool in its class — its keyboard-first UI is engineered for sub-100ms interactions and stays responsive even with thousands of issues.
 The free tier now includes unlimited members (rare in this space), but caps at 250 issues which fills up fast for active projects.
-Their AI triage feature is surprisingly accurate at auto-categorizing incoming issues.
+Its AI triage feature auto-categorizes incoming issues.

 Migrating from Jira to Linear?
 Use their official importer — it handles epics, sprints, and custom fields well.
 The mental model shift from Jira’s heavyweight workflows to Linear’s streamlined approach takes about 2 weeks for most teams.